 If your playground is older, you can expect more maintenance problems.

 If you have a lot of large equipment or equipment with moving parts, you’ll want to check these more frequently.
-Larger and motion-heavy equipment tend to utilize more nuts, bolts, and small pieces which you don’t want to come loose or being found and swallowed by children.
+Larger and motion-heavy equipment tends to utilize more nuts, bolts, and small pieces which you don’t want to come loose or being found and swallowed by children.

 A playground that is used more frequently will have more wear and tear.
 Although you’ll want to check the most used areas, do not forget about other pieces of your playground.
-Also be careful not to forget about the playground when you think the playground isn’t being used.
+Also, be careful not to forget about the playground when you think the playground isn’t being used.
 Some children will continue to use the playground in winter or when school is in session, so you’ll want to make sure your playground is safe all year round.

 Installing certain types of equipment or security around your playground can allow you to be proactive in preventing severe maintenance issues.